GregoryShen/01-FunctionTest/Selenium/Selenium official guide.md

 #### Submit

 In Selenium 4 this is no longer implemented with a separate endpoint and functions by executing a script.
-As such[^ 8], it is recommended not to use this method and to click the applicable form submission button instead.
+As such[^8], it is recommended not to use this method and to click the applicable form submission button instead.

 ### [Information](https://www.selenium.dev/documentation/webdriver/elements/information/)